payeezy/google_pay/README.md

 - API Secret – used to compute the HMAC signature

 ## Application Flow
-The typical flow of an application using Pay with Google will be as following:
+The typical flow of an application using Google Pay will be as following:
 1. On the mobile app or website, the consumer selects the service or merchandise they wish to purchase and places it into their shopping cart.
-2. The "Pay with Google" button is displayed on the checkout page of the mobile app or website to allow the consumer to select as payment method.
+2. The "Google Pay" button is displayed on the checkout page of the mobile app or website to allow the consumer to select as payment method.
 3. The merchant/client server issues a credential request with the Merchant ID and Processor Name as First Data to Google.
 For a full explanation of the API please refer to the [Developer Portal](https://developer.payeezy.com/payeezy-api/apis/post/transactions-17).
 4. Google returns response with encrypted payment credentials signed with the First Data key to the merchant server.</p>
 5. The Merchant sends the encrypted payload to First Data.</p>
 6. First Data decrypts and validates the payload,  and then processes the transaction and responds back to merchant with either an approval or decline response.

-The following sections describe in more detail how to use the First Data credentials to interact with Pay with Google and with the First Data API.
+The following sections describe in more detail how to use the First Data credentials to interact with Google Pay and with the First Data API.

 ## Requesting Credentials
 To create the credential request the developer needs: